hazeycode/brucelib/README.md

 ### Supported targets
+Except for [platform](modules/platform/) and [graphics](modules/graphics/), modules have no system dependencies.
 The planned scope of this project is to target all the popular desktop, mobile and console platforms.
-Most modules have no system dependencies.
-Refer to the [platform](modules/platform/) and [graphics](modules/graphics/) module documentation for more information.
+However, current support is limited to Windows and Linux.

 ## Getting Started